 Re: Kawasaki H1 1971

 Yes, I was suggesting that to test roundness of the drum.
 If you want to test whether all the shoe surface is touching the drum it might be possible to paint the shoes, but the blue would probably soak into the shoe material and negate the test.
-It might also cause the brakes to grab violently, throw you off and kill you.Count Steer wrote: ↑Thu Jul 20, 2023 2:57 pmPuzzled.
-That will tell you if the drum is out of round ie if part never touches the pads but if part of the pads touches the drum (across the width of the drum) and the drum is round won't that clean all the blue off? ie it won't tell you if all the pads surface is in contact.
-Am I missing something?mangocrazy wrote: ↑Thu Jul 20, 2023 2:43 pm^^^^
+It might also cause the brakes to grab violently, throw you off and kill you.Count Steer wrote: Thu Jul 20, 2023 2:57 pmPuzzled.
+That will tell you if the drum is out of round ie if part never touches the pads but if part of the pads touches the drum (across the width of the drum) and the drum is round won't that clean all the blue off?mangocrazy wrote: Thu Jul 20, 2023 2:43 pm^^^^JackyJoll wrote: Thu Jul 20, 2023 2:35 pm Obviously it has to be adjusted so that both shoes actually meet the drum, but even then linings can take a few hundred miles to bed into the exact curvature.

 This.